-Here's and example of my go to meal...I fill my plate on a regular basis with salad, as vegetables are my best food choice living with diabetes.
+Here's an example of a go to meal... fill your plate on a regular basis with salad, as vegetables are the best food choice living with diabetes.
 Greens are the foundation (organic spring mix, spinach, etc).. topped with many colorful vegetables (tomatoes, peppers, mushrooms, broccoli, cauliflower) add hemp or pumpkin seeds, 1/2 avocado, 3 ounces of quality grass fed meat, wild caught fish or beans, with balsamic vinegar & olive oil dressing.

 Did I mention how quick and easy salads are to make at home!!

-The trick to eating healthier whole foods with balanced macros, and why they're the best food options for people with diabetes.
+The benefits of eating healthier whole foods with balanced macros, and why they're the best food options for people with diabetes:

 the body can slowly absorb the vitamins, nutrients

 the added protein and healthy fats are more satisfying and fill you up